Git-Kar33/Project-group4_infs3203/README.md

 Community Engagement: Through our rewards system, we aim to foster a sense of community involvement and responsibility towards waste management.

+##

+### Bug Identification:
+#### Bug1: The square_root Operation in the Calculator Class Lacks a Condition for Handling Negative Numbers.
+**Resolution**: Changing the negative operational sign to plus operation sign

+#### Bug2: Enhancement to code for "square_root" operation
+**Resolution**: Adding in if loop to identify related opreation function

+#### Bug3: The modulus operation in the Calculator class cannot have the divisor set to zero
+**Resolution**: Adding in if loop to make sure it is not zero

+#### Bug4: The power function in the calculator is producing an error
+**Resolution**: Changing the operation sign to two asterisk to calculate as power

+#### Bug5: The subtraction operation in the Calculator class is performing addition
+**Resolution**: Changing the operation sign to subtraction

+#### Bug6: The addition operation in the Calculator class is performing subtraction
+**Resolution**: Changing the operation sign to subtraction

 **Acknowledgement**

 Figma Prototype - https://www.figma.com/file/0AuzNTD8F7qaRCmzL6bIcK/Untitled?type=design&node-id=0%3A1&mode=design&t=y5UepVJN5j00hmQT-1